 - Depending on the size of your tin, you might get slightly more or fewer muffins from this quantity of mixture.
 If you are making sweet potato chocolate muffins for kids you might want to make them smaller.

 - Healthy sweet potato chocolate chip muffins can be stored in an airtight container for 2-3 days.
 They are also freezer-friendly.
+You might want to remove the paper cases before freezing as once frozen they tend to stick.

 Nutrition